The best times to have a birthday party based on the birthday age.

 Best birthday time: 4:30 pm to 7:30 pm

 The 1st birthday party will be one of the few birthday parties with kids of all ages, from friends with newborns to a family with kids in their teen years.
 With such a mix of ages, your guests are going to have a busy Saturday schedule with sports, teens working, and let’s face it, Saturday is their day to sleep in or tackle the honey-do-list.

 A four-thirty start time allows you and your guest to have a productive Saturday.
-You will have plenty of time to make sure the birthday child has a nap, food is prepped (if not catering), and with a late start ensures that family and friend can attend.
+You will have plenty of time to ensure the birthday child has a nap, food is prepped (if not catering), and a late start ensures that family and friends can attend.
 This particular milestone in your child’s life should be accompanied by all the special people in your life.

 Three full hours will give you enough time to socialize, eat, have entertainment, take pictures, have cake, clean up after the smash cake, open presents, and when the party ends, have a Saturday evening to relax.
 Guests will leave your party feeling like that accomplished a lot and will be happy that they attended your child’s 1st birthday party.